Why circular economy business models need LCA

 How do we know if we are achieving ‘circular success’?

 One way to determine the success of a CE strategy at the product level is to use the Material Circularity Indicator (MCI).
-This indicator helps to measure which linear flow has been minimised and which restorative flow maximised for its component materials, and how long and intensively a product is used compared to a similar industry-average product (The Ellen MacArthur Foundation, et al., 2015).
+This indicator helps to measure which linear flow has been minimized and which restorative flow maximized for its component materials, and how long and intensively a product is used compared to a similar industry-average product (The Ellen MacArthur Foundation, et al., 2015).

-To determine circularity, the MCI analyses a combination of product characteristics (See Figure 1):
+To determine circularity, the MCI analyses a combination of product characteristics (see image above):

 - use of virgin materials – the fraction of virgin materials used in the product